 - Belfast in the early 1900’s

 - The construction of Titanic

 - Life on board

 Truly one of the highlights of any visit to Belfast, make sure you have lots of time to enjoy this informative, exciting, and emotional attraction.

 If you have a football fan in your midst, why not find out a bit about Northern Ireland’s football hero George Best by taking the George Best Trail.
 Starting in the Cregagh Estate, where George grew up the trail will take you on a journey around East Belfast as it was in George’s day.

 Complete your trip to Belfast with the kids by booking a family room that allows you to stay together.
 Travelling with teens?
-No problem, we also have interconnecting rooms at Clayton Hotel Belfast.
+No problem, we also have interconnecting family rooms at Clayton Hotel Belfast which is located in the centre of the city.
 In even better news, we are also the only hotel in Belfast city centre with a swimming pool.